fumiama/setu-class-cpp/README.md

 # setu-class-cpp
-Cpp lib for load &amp; use pytorch model of setu-class.
+Cpp lib to load & use pytorch model of setu-class.